 Regarding research design, this research falls into the category of descriptive (non-experimental and correlational) studies.
-Descriptive research is a kind of research which refers to "investigation which utilizes already existing data or nonexperimental research with a preconceived hypothesis" (Seliger & Shohamy, 1989, The Effectiveness of Reflective Teaching Tools in English Language...
-81 p.
+Descriptive research is a kind of research which refers to "investigation which utilizes already existing data or non-experimental research with a preconceived hypothesis" (Seliger & Shohamy, 1989, p.
 117).
 Following the descriptive research procedure, the researcher applied the statistical analysis to compare and contrast the data obtained from the administration of each reflective tool with the data provided by the three other individual tools and the obtained mean of all tools.
 The statistical analysis of data included the application of ANOVA and Pearson Coefficient of Correlation.